-These are inspired by pouwhenua (traditional Maori land symbols of support) and represent creative timeless wairua (inspiration) which is generated from te taiao (the environment).
-The Whakairo designs express cycles of creativity and connections to place.
+Inspired by pouwhenua (land symbols of support), Pou Rama represents the limitless creative wairua (inspiration) generated from te taiao (the environment).
+The whakairo designs carved out of the imposing structures express cycles of creativity and connections to place.